elisoaresr/clever-application/README.md

 ### `npm start`

 It will run the application in development mode. <br />
-Which by default is started at [http: // localhost: 3000] (to view it in the browser).
+Which by default is started at [http://localhost: 3000] (to view it in the browser).